 Management & Funding

-LEGS is managed by a Steering Group which coordinates and oversees the production and uptake of LEGS.
-The Steering Group coordinated the production process for the LEGS handbook.
-In the current post-publication phase, the Steering Group continues to oversee all LEGS activities.
+LEGS is managed by a Board of Trustees, supported by an Advisory Committee, which together coordinate and oversee the production and uptake of LEGS.
+The Advisory Committee coordinated the production process for the LEGS Handbook.
+In the current post-publication phase, the Trustees and the Advisory Committee continues to oversee all LEGS activities.

 Scope & Content